RoBOPPics/BB/_pages/app-man-connect.md

 An email and password are all that is currently required to create a login.
 This will allow you to create your own custom Patterns and Playlists, and add your own Stories into the Community feed.

-When the BallBOPPer is officially released, this will change, and two factor authentication, requiring a telephone number, will be the new requirement.
-This is to prevent a nefarious user of the App from hijacking your BallBOPPer robot.
+When the BallBOPPer is officially released, this will change, and the following Login information will apply to all users.

 ![Prelogin Image](../assets/images/Prelogin500.jpg){: width="300" .align-center }